FactorioCalc/FactorioCalc/docs/guide.rst

 Each machine is a class in the runtime generated `mch` package.
 The name of the machine is the same as the internal name but converted to TitleCase.
+The internal name is often the same as English name, but not always.
+To find a machine based on the translated name you can use the `mch._find()` function.

+To produce something from a machine you need to instantiate it.
 The first argument of the constructor is the recipe.
 For example, to create an "assembling-machine-3" that produces electronic circuits you could use ``mch.AssemblingMachine3(rcp.electronic_circuit)``.
-Additional keyword arguments can be provided to specify the fuel used, beacons, or modules when applicable.
+Additional keyword arguments can be provided to specify the fuel used, beacons, and modules when applicable.

 Recipes are in the runtime generated `rcp` package and are the same as the internal names but with ``-`` (dashes) converted to ``_`` (underscores).
 Items are in `itm`.
+Like the `mch` package, both the `rcp` and `itm` package have have a `_find()` function to find an item based on the translated name.

 Within FactorioCalc the items a machine produces or consumes is cosidered a *flow*.
 The rate of the flow is positive for items produced and negative